Axway/agents-kong/README.md

 #### Create volume, local specification files only

 A volume of with the local specification files is required, given that is the desired [specification discovery method](#specification-discovery-methods).
 This volume could be of any kubernetes resource type which can be mounted in the Kong agent container.
-Below is a sample of a ConfigMap that is used for the local specification files.
 See [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

+Below are a couple of examples on adding specifications to a volume, of any type, to the agent pod for discovery purposes.

+##### ConfigMap

+Here is a sample of a ConfigMap that is used for the local specification files.

 ```yaml
 apiVersion: v1